 Alex Wong, Chairman, Swiss Council

 Alex has over 30 years professional experience in a series of leadership roles that has consistently focused on building partnerships to address the world’s biggest development challenges.
-Since January 2020, Alex has been serving as Senior Strategy Advisor to the Director of the Telecommunications Development Bureau at the International Telecommunication Union (ITU), the United Nations specialized agency for information and communication technologies (ICTs).
-In this role Alex leads and supports the implementation of BDT’s strategy, and the scale up key digital development projects around the world.
+Alex currently serves in the Executive Office of the International Telecommunication Union (ITU), the United Nations specialized agency for information and communication technologies, where he is responsible for developing and managing key engagements between the ITU and its partners, including within the UN system.
+He also oversees several ITU wide initiatives such as Giga and Partner2Connect.
+From 2019-2022, Alex served as Senior Strategy Advisor and Chief, Special Initiatives, in the Office of the Director of the Telecommunications Development Bureau (BDT).

-Prior to joining the ITU, Alex has worked in both the private and not-for-profit sectors.
-From 2018-2019, he served as President of CG/LA Infrastructure, where he oversaw all operations and the development and implementation of a new strategy to advance development in the world’s infrastructure markets.
-From 2000 to 2018, Alex was a member of the Executive Committee at the World Economic Forum, an international organization for public private cooperation with a mission to improve the state of the world.
-At the WEF, he held several leadership roles including overseeing the development and rollout of the Forum’s Global System Initiatives; heading the Future of the Digital Economy & Society initiative; heading the IT & Telecoms, Media & Entertainment industry teams; heading the Basics & Infrastructure industry teams; and heading the Center for Global Industries Geneva.
-From 1988-2000, Alex worked for 12 years in a variety of professional roles at Accenture as a Strategy Consultant, General Motors as a Quality Control Engineer, and the US National Parks Service.
+Prior to joining the ITU, Alex worked in both the private and not-for-profit sectors.
+From 2018-2019, he served as President of CG/LA Infrastructure, a US based company that promotes and develops infrastructure projects around the world.
+From 2000 to 2018, Alex was a member of the Executive Committee at the World Economic Forum, an international organization for public private cooperation with a mission to improve the state of the world, where he held several leadership roles including the development and rollout of the Forum’s Global System Initiatives; heading the ICT, Media & Entertainment, Basics, and Infrastructure industry teams and related projects; and heading the Center for Global Industries Geneva.
+From 1988-2000, Alex worked in a variety of professional roles at Accenture as a Strategy Consultant, General Motors as a Quality Control Engineer, and the US National Parks Service.

-He has a degree in Mechanical Engineering from the University of Toronto, and a Masters in Public Administration from Harvard University.
+He is a licensed Professional Engineer with a degree in Mechanical Engineering from the University of Toronto and a Masters in Public Administration from Harvard University.

 Michael Kende

-Michael Kende is a Senior Fellow at the Internet Society, a Senior Advisor at Analysys Mason, and an Affiliate of the Berkman Klein Center at Harvard University.
-He is currently a visiting lecturer at The Graduate Institute, Geneva, and most recently, he was the Chief Economist of the Internet Society.
-Prior to joining the Internet Society in August 2013, Michael Kende was a partner at Analysys Mason, a global consulting firm focused on telecommunications and media.
-He was head of the Policy and Regulatory sector, head of the U.S. office, and most recently was in charge of developing its Internet practice at Analysys Mason.
-He has done a significant amount of work on promoting Internet development in emerging regions around the world.
-He is also working on the economics of cybersecurity, as a means to reduce data breaches and increase trust in the Internet.
+Michael Kende is a Senior Advisor at Analysys Mason and the chair of the board of the Datasphere Initiative.
+Michael is a digital policy expert, and has done a significant amount of work on promoting Internet development in emerging regions around the world.
 He has a Ph.D. in economics from MIT and a BA in mathematics and economics from Bowdoin College.
 After MIT, he spent five years as a professor of Economics at INSEAD, teaching microeconomics to MBA students and a course in industrial organisation for Ph.D. students.
-He was also the Director of Internet Policy Analysis at the US Federal Communications Commission, where he was responsible for managing a wide range of policy analyses and regulatory decisions.
-Prior to MIT, Michael Kende worked as a systems analyst in the IT department for Proctor and Gamble in Geneva.
+He was also the Director of Internet Policy Analysis at the US Federal Communications Commission, where he was responsible for managing a wide range of policy analyses and regulatory decisions, and then a Partner at Analysys Mason before becoming the Chief Economist at the Internet Society.

 Clarisse Morgan